Anxiety disordersPanic disorder; Phobias; Panic attacks

 Relaxation techniques use muscle relaxation and mental visualization to help focus attention towards a calming feeling.
 Some people find meditation helpful.

 Breathing retraining techniques may help reduce the physical effects of anxiety.
 For example, hyperventilation is one of the primary physical manifestations of panic disorders.
 This involves rapid, tense breathing, resulting in chest pain, dizziness, tingling of the mouth and fingers, muscle cramps, and even fainting.
-By practicing measured, controlled breathing at the onset of a panic attack, patients may be able to prevent full attacks.
+By practicing measured, controlled breathing at the onset of a panic attack, people may be able to prevent full attacks.

 Psychological Therapies for Post-Traumatic Stress Disorder (PTSD)

-Several types of psychological treatments have been designed specifically for treating patients with PTSD.
+Several types of psychological treatments have been designed specifically for treating people with PTSD.
 These approaches include a special type of CBT known as trauma-focused cognitive behavioral therapy (TFCBT), and a psychotherapy treatment called eye movement desensitization and reprocessing (EMDR).

 Researchers are investigating other forms of treatment for PTSD including yoga, acupuncture, and animal-assisted therapy.